geltz/ComfyUI-geltz/README.md

 Global edge-aware smoothing that flattens regions while preserving sharp boundaries.

+**Load LoRA (SDXL Blocks)**

+Allows setting block weights for an SDXL LoRA.
+Useful to avoid structural changes but keep the style i.e. only weighting input blocks.

 **LoRA Extract**

 Extracts the difference between two models as a LoRA with adjustable rank.